-This scholarship was established to honor Mr. George Inscho, Jr. Mr. Inscho began his career with the Riverside Local Schools as a social studies teacher.
-He later became principal of Riverside High School - a position he retained for 12 years.
+George Inscho, Jr. began his career with the Riverside Local Schools as a social studies teacher.
+He later became the principal of Riverside High School for a period of 12 years.
 Mr. Inscho was named Assistant Superintendent in 1967 and served in that capacity until being named Superintendent in 1974.
-Following his Riverside career, he served as the Lake County Superintendent for 11 years.
+Following his Riverside career, he served as the Lake County Schools Superintendent for 11 years.
 Mr. Inscho was named to the Staff Hall of Fame in 1997.
 During the 50-year celebration of Riverside, Mr. Inscho's family and friends established this $1,000 scholarship which is awarded to a graduating student who has maintained a cummulative GPA of 3.0 and intends to major in the field of education at a four-year college or university.
 Click here to donate to the George E. Inscho, Jr. Memorial Scholarship.

 The John J. Weiss Scholarship

-These scholarships honor another long-time member of Riverside High School - Mr. John J. Weiss.
-Mr. Weiss served the Riverside Local Schools for 23 years as a high school principal and assistant superintendent.
+John J. Weiss served the Riverside Local Schools for 23 years as a high school principal and assistant superintendent.
 Mr. Weiss was instrumental in establishing many programs at Riverside - among them the Riverside Alumni Association, the #1 Club, the Employment Skills Workshop, and the Riverside Local Schools' Hall of Fame.
 Two scholarships were established in 1997 in recognition of Mr. Weiss' ongoing support of edcuation and his desire for every student to be successful in their pursuits.
 Regardless of field of study, the graduating students awarded will have met the criteria of maintaining a cummulative GPA of 3.0.
-A $500 scholarship is awarded to a graduating student entering a two-year program at a college or technical school.
-The second is awarded to a graduating student entering a four-year college or university.
+A $500 scholarship is awarded to a student entering a two-year program at a college or technical school and a $1,000 scholarship is awarded to a student entering a four-year college or university.
 Click here to donate to the John J. Weiss Scholarships.

 The Janice Wunderlich Scholarship

+Janice Wunderlich taught gifted education, science, special education, preschool, art and environmental studies throughout her career at Riverside Schools.
+She was chosen as the National VFW Teacher of the Year, inducted into the #1 Club, recognized by the U.S. House of Representatives, and had a flag flown in her honor aboard a C-141C during a WSAF combat mission to Iraq airlifting our nation's wounded soldiers from hostile territory.
 Established in 2009, this scholarship was designed as a continuing recognition of Mrs. Wunderlich's years of passion and dedication to the students she taught.
-Mrs. Wunderlich taught gifted education, science, special education, preschool, art and environmental studies throughout her career at Riverside Schools.
-She was chosen the National VFW Teacher of the Year, inducted into the #1 Club, recognized by the U.S. House of Representatives, and had a flag flown in her honor aboard a C-141C during a WSAF combat mission to Iraq airlifting our nation's wounded soldiers from hostile territory.
-This scholarship will annualy recognize a student who exhibits strong habits of mind and spirit who has maintained a GPA greater than the value of Pi (3.14).
+This scholarship will annually recognize a student who exhibits strong habits of mind and spirit who has maintained a GPA greater than the value of Pi (3.14).
 Click here to donate to the Janice Wunderlich Scholarship.

 585 Riverside Drive